syl20bnr/spacemacs-elpa-mirror/melpa/xah-fly-keys-readme.txt

 globally, the leader key is the 【f9】 key. 【f9】 is leader key regardless it's in command mode or insert mode.

-the following stardard keys with Control are supported:
+the following standard keys with Control are supported:

  ;; 【Ctrl+tab】 'xah-next-user-buffer
  ;; 【Ctrl+shift+tab】 'xah-previous-user-buffer